Carlo47/NTCthermostat/README.md

 ```
 The temperature is measured periodically in the loop() method.
 The measurement
 interval and the two temperature limits are set with corresponding methods.
 All
 other details can be seen in the code.
-The program comiles for Arduino UNO R3,
+The program compiles for Arduino UNO R3,
 Wemos D1 R2 and DoIt ESP32 DevKit V1 by simply switching the ***PlatformIO Project Environment***.

 ## User Interface